Crain-32/java-dolphin-memory-engine/docs/usage/handling_structs.md

 # Handling Structs

-In the [basic example](./basic_example.md) we read from a simple pointer.
+In the [basic example](./basic_example.md) we read from a simple classRefPointer.
 However, this library's real power comes from being able to define and provide [Structs](../design/structs.md) to read from.

 ## Quick note on Structs